sselbach/crypto-law-survey/map/README.md

 The map is an interactive leaflet.js map and can be found in `map/export`.
 The most recent maps are named `import.html` and `export.html` respectively, older maps are archived as `import_statusuntil_YYYYMMDD.html` and `export_statusuntil_YYYYMMDD.html`.

+The geographical dataset is taken from the Natural Earth project: https://www.naturalearthdata.com/downloads/110m-cultural-vectors/

 ## Tagging

 Country data is stored in markdown files in `data/countries`.
 For the script to recognize country data, the markdown files should have a summary in the format demonstrated by example below: